michalspano/Swedish-Slovak-Dictionary/README.md

 the best available language for uses ranging from systems programming, to mobile and desktop apps, scaling up to cloud services.

 ### Reasons for choosing this product
-- This product shall support the multi-platform to attract more users;
+- This product shall support multiple platforms to attract more users;
-- It shall profit the user with valuable knowledge implemented via seamless user environment;
+- It shall profit the user with valuable knowledge implemented using seamless user environment;
-- It benefits the user with accessible controls and seamless reactive elements;
+- It benefits the user with accessible controls and plausible reactive elements;
 - This product shall support the latest security standards.

 #### Managed by [@michalspano][GIT]